precice/precice.github.io/content/community/contribute/community-contribute-open-projects.md

 which can sometimes be a long but rewarding experience.
-In the university context, we also closely mentor students, we encourage participation in team events such as our coding days, and several students have so far participated in workshops, conferences, and publications.
+In the university context, we also closely mentor students, we encourage participation in team events such as our coding days, and several students have so far participated in workshops, conferences, and publications, or even done their PhD in the team.

 If you want to contribute with a student project (typically a thesis), see the [university groups behind preCICE](about.html).
 This page highlights a few specific projects that are not directly suitable for a thesis ([thesis-suitable issues in the core library](https://github.com/precice/precice/issues?q=is%3Aissue%20state%3Aopen%20label%3Athesis)), but are also a bit more than a [good first issue](https://github.com/precice/precice/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22good%20first%20issue%22).